atet/copilot/README.md

 Setup and some basic examples to get you started in <u><b>less than 10 minutes</b></u>; *programming will never be the same for you after this!*

+In this short tutorial, you will:
+1. Sign up for Google Gemini 2 access
+2. Setup a portable version of Visual Studio Code (a.k.a.
+VSCode)
+3. Download and setup the Continue AI copilot with Gemini in VSCode
+4. Perform five quick examples to demonstrate the power of this technology

 ----------------------------------------------------------------------------

 ## Table of Contents